PROSITE documentation PDOC00511

 • Dictyostelium discoideum spore germination specific endoglucanase 270-6.
 This slime mold enzyme may digest the spore cell wall during germination, to release the enclosed amoeba.

 • Endoglucanases from plants such as Avocado or French bean.
-In plants this enzyme may be involved the fruit ripening process.
+In plants this enzyme may be involved in the fruit ripening process.

 Expert(s) to contact by email: